Simple past (imperfect): regular verbs with vowel change

 Spelling verandert in de verleden tijd bij werkwoorden zoals reizen, hoeven, bakken, slagen.

-Step-by-step: make the OVT form
+Step-by-step: how to make the OVT form

 1. Find the stem: infinitive minus -en.